-After your crown has been fitted, you will be asked to return to the dental implant centre for a follow up a couple of weeks later, to ensure that everything is working fine and that the implant is exactly as you wanted it to be.
+After your crown has been fitted, you will be asked to return to the dental implant centre for a follow-up a couple of weeks later, to ensure that everything is working fine and that the implant is exactly as you wanted it to be.

 7. Ongoing care

-As with natural teeth your dental implant requires ongoing care.
-Keep all of your teeth clean and floss regularly to avoid bacteria build up and associated complications.
+As with natural teeth, your dental implant requires ongoing care.
+Keep all of your teeth clean and floss regularly to avoid bacteria build-up and associated complications.

 The Implant Experts is a specialist dental implant centre located in Maidstone Kent.
-We offer the highest quality dental implant advice and implant placement for our own patients and for patients of other dental practices in the local area.
+We offer the highest quality dental implant advice and implant placement for our own patients and for patients from other dental practices in the local area.